richyvarghese/ANLY506_RichyVarghese_FinalProject/README.md

 # ANLY506 Final EDA Project
-1. This is a repository to hold data, code/analysis, outputs and findings for the final ANLY 506 EDA project, which is an analysis of gapminder dataset.
+[]This is a repository to hold data, code/analysis, outputs and findings for the final ANLY 506 EDA project, which is an analysis of gapminder dataset.
-2. This repository also holds data, code, outputs and cheatsheets for the Code Portfolio, which contains various analysis and learning from each week of the course.

 ## Project Approach
 1. Set up questions for EDA